Christopher Columbus encountered three mermaids in the Caribbean Sea on January 8, 1493.

 – Earlier, Columbus saw a mermaid off the coast of Africa

 – Mermaids part of Western culture since 1000 BCE

 Christopher Columbus encountered three mermaids on January 8, 1493 somewhere in the Caribbean Sea.
-Unfortunately, Columbus’ Log, his daily account of his seven-month first voyage to the New World, is lost.
-Sadly we don’t get to read his first-hand account of the event.
-However, Bartolome de Las Casas did read Columbus’ log and wrote up synopses of some parts and copied word-for-word other parts.
+Unfortunately, Columbus’ log, his daily account of his seven-month first voyage to the New World, is lost.
+Therefore, we don’t get to read Columbus’ first-hand account of the event.
+However, Bartolome de Las Casas did read Columbus’ log and wrote up synopses of some portions and copied word-for-word other parts.
 Las Casas’ version of the log is what historians use as a primary source for Columbus’ first voyage.

 On the previous day, when the Admiral had gone to the Rio del Oro, he said he saw three mermaids, that came very high up out of the sea; but they were not so beautiful as they are depicted for only after a fashion had human form in their faces.
 He said that he had seen some on other occasion in Guinea, on the coast of Malagueta.

 Columbus described seeing mermaids as least twice, once off the coast of Liberia (Malagueta coast) and once in the Caribbean.

 It’s tempting to ascribe a rational explanation for what Columbus saw.
 The common explanation is that he encountered manatees and not mermaids.

 Whatever Columbus saw, he fit the new experiences and phenomena he witnessed in the New World into his existing mental framework and knowledge shaped by the European medieval period.
 That framework included the long-known fact that mermaids existed.